Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 Hodographic shaping base functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The constructor of the :literal:`HodographicShaping` class requires as inputs one vector of :literal:`BaseFunctionHodographicShaping` objects for each of the three velocity components.
 All the base functions to hodographically shape a trajectory are derived from the base class :literal:`BaseFunctionHodographicShaping`.
 The shaping functions for the three velocity components are not fixed in hodographic shaping, but rather are left to be selected by the user (to be chosen among a set of base functions).
-All these hodographic shaping base functions are defined in the classes defined below.
+All these hodographic shaping base functions are defined in the classes presented below.

 .. class:: BaseFunctionHodographicShaping